Merck Manual

 Epididymal tenderness suggests an STI or rarely tuberculosis (more likely in patients with risk factors of exposure or who are immunocompromised).

-Characteristic findings of a bleeding disorder or use of drugs that increase risk of bleeding suggests a precipitating cause but does not rule out an underlying disorder.
+Characteristic findings of a bleeding disorder or use of medications that increase risk of bleeding suggests a precipitating cause but does not rule out an underlying disorder.

 Testing